lauranemarco/lauranemarco.github.io/_posts/2022-03-14-making-classical-signatures-post-quantum.md

 This post is still **under construction**.
 Furthermore, it is aimed at a general audience.
 If you want to hear about the technical details, go see the associated [project](https://lauranemarco.github.io/projects/1_project/).
 Any feedback is welcome.

-Co-authors : [Abdullah Talayhan](https://www.abdullahtalayhan.com) and Pr.Serge Vaudenay.
+Paper co-authors : [Abdullah Talayhan](https://www.abdullahtalayhan.com) and Pr.Serge Vaudenay.

 ###  Bitcoins, quantum computers and digital signatures